-This is not Bitty’s first Easter but it is her first Easter that she can really partake in.
-Kids LOVE Easter eggs.
-I don’t know if it’s the surprise of what’s inside or the satisfaction of breaking them open or if it’s some magic smell they give off…
+An Easter egg sensory bin was a no-brainer this week!
+Kids LOVE Easter eggs, and Bitty is no different.
+I don’t know if it’s the surprise of what’s inside or the satisfaction of breaking them open or if it’s some magic smell they give off…lol

-This was a SUPER easy bin to put together.
+An Easter Egg sensory bin is SUPER easy bin to put together and odds are you have almost everything you need in the Easter Decoration box!
 Another bonus, it is really easy to clean up!
 (No tiny little grains or beans to scatter…)

-I have three different sizes of plastic eggs; perfect for keeping the fun going as she opens an egg surprise there’s another egg!
+I have three different sizes of plastic eggs that I have collected over time.
+They are perfect for keeping the fun going as she opens an egg surprise there’s another egg!

 I added the yellow pompoms to fit into the smallest eggs and they are great for tong practice.